uswds/web-components/README.md

 We use Changesets to manage changelogs, version bumps, pre-releases (alpha/beta), and automated publishing via GitHub Actions.
 The repository includes a pre-configured Changesets setup so you can create pre-releases (for example, `alpha`) and standard releases.

+This is an npm workspaces monorepo: alongside the root `@uswds/elements` package, `packages/tokens` is published separately as `@uswds/tokens`.
+Each workspace package is versioned and released independently through the same Changesets flow described below — a changeset can target one or more packages, and only the packages it lists get a version bump.

 ### Pre-release flow

 If you're working on a pre-release version, enter pre-release mode: